sysprog21/jitboy/README.md

 ## Known Issues
 * No audio support
-* Only works for GNU/Linux with clang
+* Only works for GNU/Linux
-    - `clang-6` and `clang-10` are known to work.
-    - gcc can build `jitboy`, but the generated executable file fails to work.

 ## License